CyberSys/DVE/README.md

 **Overview**
 * Simple; one unit for OpenGL, one unit for Chunk manager and one unit for the Chunk template
 * Barebone starting point for OpenGL Voxel engine for Delphi
+* Run on TPanel in VCL for development.
+Easily turn into non VCL app.

 **Features**
 * Frustrum culling